Haritha-Kotapati/SchoolProject/README.md

 This lists the teachers from the data and upon clicking a teacher, shows up the details of the teacher.

 Additional Initiative:
-It includes the search functionality of teacher's first name from the list to filter.
+It includes the search functionality of teacher's first name or last name or name from the list to filter.